tikv/tikv/CONTRIBUTING.md

 you can use one of some generic reasons like "Improve documentation.", "Improve performance.", "Improve robustness.", "Improve test coverage."

+For more information on how to write a good commit message, see [Code Comment Style](CODE_COMMENT_STYLE.md).

 ### Signing off the Commit

 The project now enables [DCO check](https://github.com/probot/dco#how-it-works) and the commit message must contain a `Signed-off-by` line for [Developer Certificate of Origin](https://developercertificate.org/)